Back to blog

 The First Version Lived in My Inbox

-I set up a folder in Gmail just for her, and I told JJ (my AI assistant) to watch it.
-When she emailed her resume and a job description into that folder, JJ would tailor it and email the result back.
+When she emailed a job description into that folder, JJ would tailor the document and email the result back.

-If she wanted changes, she'd reply.
-JJ would adjust and send the next version.
+If she wanted changes, she'd reply directly to the thread, and JJ would adjust the text and send the next version.

 ...

-Claude would take her background, the job description, and a set of rules about how to present experience honestly and effectively.
+The system would take her background, the job description, and a set of rules about how to present experience honestly, and then generate a custom resume and cover letter.

-But once I had the resume tailoring working, I kept seeing more that could help.
+But once I had the core tailoring feature working, I kept noticing other missing pieces.

-She needed a way to track the jobs she was applying to.
+She also needed a way to train JJ.

-That gave the AI real context to work with.
-Every tailored version after that came back sharper.
+Giving Claude that context meant every tailored version after that came back sharper.

-Then I thought, why not train an AI agent to scrape the internet for jobs and populate her leads tab automatically?
+Then I decided to set up a background process to scrape the internet for jobs and populate her leads tab automatically.

-Not every scraped lead was a fit.
-So I built an ATS screener into Claude Code that scores the fit against each job from one to ten.
+Not every scraped lead was a fit, so I built an ATS screener into Claude Code that scores the match against each job from one to ten.

 Screenshot of the Job Leads tab on the Girls Job Search HQ dashboard, showing six scored job postings with fit ratings from 5 to 9